ivolator/restlt/README.md

     @resourceBaseUri -> specifies the resource base URI relative to the Server base URI
 ### Resource method doc block
     @method -> specifies what HTTP method this resource method respnds to.
 POST, GET, PUT, PATCH, DELETE are allowed
-    @methodBaseUri -> URI relative to the resource base uri value specified in the @resourceBaseUri
+    @methodUri -> URI relative to the resource base uri value specified in the @resourceBaseUri
     @cacheControlMaxAge -> this value directly affects the 'Cache-Control max-age' HTTP header value and has nothing to do with the local caching feature
 ## Logging
 As of version 1.2.0-alpha there is a way to add a logger.